renapagli/AI4All-FragileFamilies/README.md

 - Inside this folder, create two new folders with the names "ff_data" and "ff_notebooks".

 - Download the zip file containing the Jupyter notebook for the day from https://github.com/renapagli/AI4All-FragileFamilies/

+- Extract the zip file and save the .ipynb file in the "ff_notebooks" folder.

 - Open a terminal by clicking on the Spotlight Search (magnifying glass icon) on the upper right corver of the desktop, entering "Terminal", and pressing enter.